top of page

 A Community of Support

 As we honor Reverend Beverly Ellis and Reverend Linda "LJ" Jackson, it is crucial to acknowledge the broader community that supports their mission.
 Organizations like the SpiritWork Development Group, LLC, play an essential role in amplifying the voices of Africentric Chaplains and advocating for inclusive spiritual care.
-By fostering an environment that values culture, ancestors, Africentric spirituality diversity, we can work toward a more equitable healthcare system that respects everyone’s unique experiences.
+By fostering an environment that values culture, ancestors, and Africentric spirituality diversity, we can work toward a more equitable healthcare system that respects everyone’s unique experiences.
 This collective effort is vital for ensuring all individuals receive the compassionate care they deserve.

 Celebrating Cultural Heritage